MarkHedleyJones/dmenu-extended/README.md

 An extension to dmenu for quickly opening files and folders.

-## Installation
+## Installing dmenu

 dmenu-extended requires that dmenu is installed.
 While dmenu-extended works with older versions of dmenu, it is recommended that you download and install the latest version of dmenu (as described below) to get fuzzy searching.
+Choose one of the following options to install dmenu

+*Which option is best?* - Install using your package manager first - you can update dmenu at any time without breaking anything.
+If you find that searching isn't as good as it could be (e.g. on Debian), download and install from source.

+### Option 1: Installing dmenu from your package manager
+Installation command to install dmenu on the most popular linux distributions are:

+#### Debian, Ubuntu, Linux-Mint

+    sudo apt-get install dmenu

+#### Fedora

+    sudo yum install dmenu

+#### Arch

+    sudo pacman -S dmenu

+Once installed, skip to Skip to [Installing dmenu-extended](https://github.com/markjones112358/dmenu-extended/edit/master/README.md#installing-dmenu-extended)

-### Downloading and installing dmenu 4.5
+### Option B: Installing dmenu from source

 Before executing the following commands make sure you have installed `build-essential` and `libx11-dev` from your package manager.
-This can be done on Debian based systems (i.e. Ubuntu, Linux Mint) by executing `sudo apt-get install build-essential libx11-dev` in a terminal.
+This can be done on Debian based systems (i.e. Ubuntu, Linux Mint) by executing the following in a terminal

+    sudo apt-get install build-essential libx11-dev

-Copy and paste the following block of code into your terminal to download and install dmenu 4.5
+Then, copy and paste the following block of code into your terminal to download and install dmenu 4.5

     cd ~/Downloads && \
     wget http://dl.suckless.org/tools/dmenu-4.5.tar.gz && \